The importance of oral health during orthodontic treatment

 Practice excellent oral hygiene

-Maintaining good oral health during orthodontic treatment is so important (we can’t stress this enough!).
+Maintaining good oral health during orthodontic treatment is so important (I can’t stress this enough!).
 Proper and frequent tooth brushing is crucial whilst wearing braces or clear aligners.
 The brackets or buttons can trap food and plaque increasing the risk of tooth decay and gum disease.